Recruitment and Classification Employment Process

 - Obtain High School Diplomas, Certificates, Licenses and College Transcripts

-- Substantiate candidate's eligibilty
+- Substantiate candidate's eligibility

 Maintain Desk Procedures, Website, University Regulations and Procedures governing Recruitment and Employment of A&P and USPS employees.